 When I finally finished setting up with Ted I took a moment to check out how everything was going so far.
 When I entered the main lobby I found a few of my co-workers that I invited with a few other guests that had arrived playing Mario Kart 8.
 As I left that area I could hear players talking about the blue shell with names like “blue devil, the great equalizer, death and taxes’s jerk friend, and the five stages of grief in three seconds” amongst their other profanity as their game got heated.
 It truly seemed like gaming was in full throttle already.

 I next entered the classroom area where 8-player Smash Bros was taking place via a projector mounted to the ceiling.
+The ultimate gaming keyboards were the first things that caught my eye.
 The seats for Smash Bros were almost always full during my time at the event, but players were always fair and switched out to allow others a chance to play.
 While most players ranged from very competitive to casuals, most had no issue with the five-stock, 10 minute, no items setup that was put in place.
 I only set the time on there to make sure matches didn’t linger too long otherwise people might get bored watching what usually devolved into two people poking at each other for hours on-end.
 It also gave people a chance to bow out gracefully and play some other stuff or take a break without feeling like they had to abandon their cozino.com game mid-session.

 To the left of our Smash Bros setup was a pinball machine.
 Lab member, digitalman2112 [Ian Cole] had volunteered to bring in and setup the machine.
 Initially it kept having problems turning on so Ian began diagnosing the issue.
 After what felt like an eternity for Ian reseating all the power connectors inside the machine, he had a bright idea to check underneath the fluorescent bulb where one connector was not seated.
 Once he connected it, it was live and ready for